nuremics/nuremics/README.md

 ## Get Started

-To begin your coding journey with the **NUREMICS®** framework, head over to the `nuremics-apps` repository.
+To begin your coding journey with the **NUREMICS®** framework, you can now head over to the [`nuremics-apps`](https://github.com/nuremics/nuremics-apps) repository.
 There, you'll learn how to build domain-specific processes and applications, and how to use them as an end user.